suraj7224/Quiz-Application/README.md

 In this project I have used different types of modules:
 1. Plyer Module: (simple Desktop Notifier application using Python)

-time: This module works with the time object and is installed by default
+time: This module works with the time object and is installed by default.

 Plyer: Plyer module is used to access the features of the hardware.
 This module does not come built-in with Python.
 We need to install it externally.
 To install this module, type the below command in the terminal.

 Run this command: